daniellivingston/personal-page/README.md

 * Make `<hr/>` work with dark mode + maybe add a gradient to it
   * There is an `<hr/>` on the blog posts and footer.
 Copy that style?

+* Change the favicon

+* Is "copy" really necessary?
+Replace with "blog"

+* Add tooltips to all menu bar items

+* Add RSS feed?